 Signed up for a free Contentful account

-Created your first space called “My Bookstore”
+Created your first space called “Content is King!”

-Put together a content type called “Book”
+Put together a content type called “Blog post”